-The Assistant Director of Purchasing & Contracts is authorized to determine the attributes necessary for Sole Source or Single Source designation.
-Departments must present proper justification to the Assistant Director of Purchasing & Contracts that the good or service meets the necessary attributes.
-Sole Source and Single Source approvals shall be made in accordance with the delegated authority detailed in Section

-4.2 of this Policy and shall be effective and valid for up to twelve (12) months from date of approval.
+The Purchasing Director is authorized to determine the attributes necessary for Sole Source or Single Source designation.
+Departments must present proper justification to the Purchasing Director that the good or service meets the necessary attributes.
+Sole Source and Single Source approvals shall be made in accordance with the delegated authority detailed in Section 4.2 of this Policy and shall be effective and valid for up to twelve (12) months from date of approval.